Sydney PEN: PEN Keneally Award

 Sydney PEN, along with other two Australian PEN Centres, established a new biennial award "PEN Keneally Award" in 2004, for recognising an achievement in promoting freedom of expression, international understanding and access to literature.

 The award is named in the honour of Thomas Keneally AO for ‘his lifetime’s commitment to the values of PEN’.

 Publications

-Sydney PEN Magazine is a bi-annual publication, which contains articles, news on PEN's work, interviews, literary publications and translations.
-The magazine is produced in support by the Faculty of Arts and Social Sciences at the University of Technology, Sydney, and has been using CAL Cultural Fund.
+Sydney PEN Magazine is a bi-annual publication, which contains articles, news on PEN's work, interviews, literary publications, and translations.
+It is published in May, to accompany the PEN lecture at the Sydney Writers' Festival, and in November for the International Day of the Imprisoned Writer.
+It is co-sponsored by UTS and Copyright Agency Limited.

+Honorary and life members

+Sydney PEN has several honorary members, including: